peroks/model/README.md

 d) $geo = GeoPoint:create()->replace( $data );
 ```

-Or you just create an empty model and add the property values later.
+Or you just create an empty model and add the property values later on.

 ```
 $geo = new GeoPoint();